prekshaupatel/Structural-MRI-Lab/README.md

 NOTE
 - To check the results, please examine the log.txt file that was created after running the program
+- A summarized version of the results are saved in output.csv

 ### References
 The scripts pertain to the course material taught in NS 101L at UCLA by Dr. Grisham